-In the event that a family is moving out of the area or needs to withdraw their child from LCS mid-year, withdrawal must be done in written form, either via written letter or email (info@lcsbears.org) no less than two weeks prior to departure.
+In the event that a family is moving out of the area or needs to withdraw their child from LCS mid-year, withdrawal must be done in written form, either via written letter or email

+(info@lcsbears.org AND kosborne@lcsbears.org) no less than two weeks prior to departure.
 This allows time to reconcile your account and take care of any other needed business.